Updated: May 28

 The result leaves People leaders in a tough spot: trying to build a cohesive culture across increasingly hybrid teams, while being pressured by leadership to focus on efficiency.

-If you’re debating how to build employee morale in the new year, here are a few ideas to keep in mind:
+If you’re debating how to build employee morale, here are a few ideas to keep in mind:

 This level of investment in employees definitely takes additional time and mental load…unless you have Present.
 Use it to seamlessly track individual employee information and milestones, and send gifts tailored to their preferences.
-To learn more, click here to book a demo!
+To learn more about Present, click here to book a demo!